Differentially Private Dual Gradient Tracking for Distributed Resource Allocation: Introduction

-Motivation by the aforementioned observations, our work focuses on providing DP for DRA over directed graphs.
-We focus on the privacy guarantee for $\delta$-adjacent distributed resource allocation problems (\textbf{Definition~\ref{defn: adjacency}}), which relaxes the assumption of bounded gradients.
-To deal with the global coupling constraints, we focus on the dual counterpart of DRA.
-However, despite the dual relationship between DO and DRA as well as the mentioned advanced private DO algorithms over directed works, it is noteworthy that the dual objective function related to distributed resource allocation is not always strongly convex.
-Therefore, the analysis methods in~\cite{chen2023differentially, huang2024differential} cannot be used in our work.
-Therefore, we analyze the convergence of gradient-tracking with noisy shared information, even for \emph{non-convex} objectives, which significantly extends the analysis in previous studies~\cite{chen2023differentially, wang2023tailoring, huang2024differential}.
-We derive conditions for the step size and noise to ensure convergence and $\epsilon$-DP over infinite iterations simultaneously.
-We present in Table~\ref{tab: compare} a comparison of some the most relevant works.
+Motivated by the observations above, our work focuses on providing DP for DRA over directed graphs.
+We specifically target $\delta$-adjacent DRA problems (\textbf{Definition~\ref{defn: adjacency}}), which relaxes the bounded gradient assumption.
+To address global coupling constraints, we consider the dual formulation of DRA.
+While the dual relationship between DO and DRA, along with existing privacy-preserving DO algorithms for directed networks, is well-established, it is important to note that the dual objective function in DRA is not always strongly convex.
+As a result, the analysis methods in \cite{pu2020robust} and \cite{huang2024differential} are not directly applicable.
+We thus analyze the convergence of gradient-tracking with noisy shared information for \emph{non-convex} objectives, significantly extending the analysis in previous works~(\cite{chen2023differentially, pu2020robust, wang2023tailoring, huang2024differential}).
+We derive conditions on the step size and noise to ensure both convergence and $\epsilon$-DP over infinite iterations.
+A comparison of key related works is presented in Table~\ref{tab: compare}.